Reliable, resistant, precise… You are the proud owner of a mechanical gamer keyboard that fully meets your expectations.

 The format of the keyboard is to be considered with attention if you do not want to end up with a multicolored keyboard for lack of sufficient parts or with an incomplete keyboard with unsuitable too small keys.

 There are 2 main keyboard formats: ANSI and ISO.
-One difference, but one difference in size: the keys in the row with the space bar are of different sizes.
+Only one difference, but one difference in size: the keys in the row with the space bar are of different sizes.

 The ANSI format is the most common.